datarhei/restreamer/docs/index.md

 # Documentation

 Welcome to the Datarhei/Restreamer documentation, which should help you to install and configure Datarhei/Restreamer for your device.
-All other questions about streaming microcosm and technical facts are explained in our [Wiki](../wiki/).
+All other questions about the streaming microcosm and technical facts are explained in our [Wiki](../wiki/).

 ---